Eastern Washington visits Glancey and Northern Arizona - WTOP News

 Flagstaff, Arizona; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Northern Arizona hosts Eastern Washington after Sophie Glancey scored 23 points in Northern Arizona’s 76-53 win over the Portland State Vikings.
+BOTTOM LINE: Northern Arizona hosts Eastern Washington after Sophie Glancey scored 23 points in Northern Arizona’s 76-53 victory against the Portland State Vikings.

-Northern Arizona makes 42.1% of its shots from the field this season, which is 2.5 percentage points higher than Eastern Washington has allowed to its opponents (39.6%).
-Eastern Washington averages 65.2 points per game, 8.4 fewer points than the 73.6 Northern Arizona gives up to opponents.

-The Lumberjacks and Eagles face off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Taylor Feldman is shooting 43.7% and averaging 17.3 points for the Lumberjacks.
-Glancey is averaging 16.4 points over the last 10 games.
+TOP PERFORMERS: Leia Beattie averages 2.4 made 3-pointers per game for the Lumberjacks, scoring 10.8 points while shooting 41.8% from beyond the arc.
+Taylor Feldman is shooting 45.7% and averaging 20.5 points over the past 10 games.

-Peyton Howard is scoring 13.7 points per game with 3.3 rebounds and 3.7 assists for the Eagles.
-Ella Gallatin is averaging 11.1 points and 4.2 rebounds while shooting 34.3% over the past 10 games.
+Peyton Howard is averaging 13.7 points, 3.7 assists and 1.7 steals for the Eagles.
+Ella Gallatin is averaging 11.1 points over the last 10 games.

 LAST 10 GAMES: Lumberjacks: 6-4, averaging 76.4 points, 34.8 rebounds, 13.7 assists, 7.3 steals and 3.6 blocks per game while shooting 40.0% from the field.
 Their opponents have averaged 71.7 points per game.